Excel-DNA/ExcelDnaDoc/README.md

 ExcelDnaDoc is a command-line utility to create a compiled HTML Help Workshop file (.chm) for ExcelDna.

 * single help file created even if multiple library are specified in the "dna" file.
 * can use customized templates and content

+Use the issues log to report any issues or give feedback for future enhancements.

 NuGet Package